azureossd/azureossd.github.io/_posts/2020-08-07-wordpress-best-practices-for-performance.md

 Once installed and activated, you will have a new entry in the panel menu.
 Navigate to **WP-Optimize > Database**.

+***NOTE***: It is always recommended to backup your database before optimizing or making changes to your database.

 Here you will have many different options to help optimize your database.

-For basic optimization, you can leave the default selectec options checked and hit **Run all selected optimizations**.
+For basic optimization, you can leave the default selected options checked and hit **Run all selected optimizations**.
 Otherwise, you can pick and choose for the list available.

 ![WP Optimize Options](/media/2020/08/wp-optimize-options.png)